GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

         "file": "\/var\/www\/html\/docroot\/sites\/default\/files\/resources\/1fecf29222b12fc1ce2678abbc8f870f_1691778866\/Bike_Lane.csv"
     }

-We can pipe this to jq as well:
+We can pipe this to jq as well, to extract the specific path where DKAN expects the file:

 .. code-block::